FARM: Enhancing Molecular Representations with Functional Group Awareness: Methodology

 By embedding FGs through the knowledge graph, the model can capture both structural and property-based features of each FG, leading to richer FG representations.
 Figure~\ref{fig:parallel}(a) illustrates clusters of FGs in the FG knowledge graph embedding space, showing that similar FGs are closely positioned, suggesting effective structural and property-based grouping.

-\textbf{\textit{Link prediction.}} For link prediction with a graph convolutional network (GCN), we first segment molecules into functional groups through FG-aware molecular segmentation, connecting each group via single bonds.
-We then utilize embeddings from the FG knowledge graph as node features for the GCN.
-The training involves computing node embeddings through graph convolution:
+\textbf{\textit{Link prediction.}} For link prediction using a graph convolutional network (GCN), the FG graph is used as input.
+We employ embeddings from the FG knowledge graph as node features for the GCN.
+During training, node embeddings are computed through graph convolution: